Some choose not to have pets in a world where pets are common.

 Conclusion

-The decision to forgo pet ownership is a deeply personal one influenced by various factors such as lifestyle, finances, health considerations, and environmental concerns.
+The decision to forgo pet ownership is deeply personal and influenced by various factors, such as lifestyle, finances, health considerations, and environmental concerns.

-While pets bring joy and companionship to countless households, it’s essential to respect and validate the choice of those who opt to live pet-free.
+While pets bring joy and companionship to countless households, it is essential to respect and validate the choice of those who choose to live pet-free.

 Ultimately, what matters most is creating a living environment that aligns with one’s values, priorities, and circumstances, whether that includes furry friends or not.